gmac/graphql-stitching-ruby/README.md

 **Supports:**
 - Merged object and interface types.
 - Multiple keys per merged type.
-- Shared objects, enums, and inputs across locations.
+- Shared objects, fields, enums, and inputs across locations.
 - Combining local and remote schemas.

 **NOT Supported:**
-- Computed fields (ie: federation-style `@requires`)
+- Computed fields (ie: federation-style `@requires`).
-- Subscriptions
+- Subscriptions, defer/stream.

 This Ruby implementation is a sibling to [GraphQL Tools](https://the-guild.dev/graphql/stitching) (JS) and [Bramble](https://movio.github.io/bramble/) (Go), and its capabilities fall somewhere in between them.
 GraphQL stitching is similar in concept to [Apollo Federation](https://www.apollographql.com/docs/federation/), though more generic.
 While Ruby is not the fastest language for a high-throughput API gateway, the opportunity here is for a Ruby application to stitch its local schema onto a remote schema (making itself a superset of the remote) without requiring an additional gateway service.